Ivanseven/FreeGameNotifier/README.md

 1. Enable Developer Mode on Chrome:

-   - Open this [link](chrome://extensions/) OR Go to Menu > More tools > Extensions in Chrome.
+   - Open this [link](chrome://extensions/) or navigate to Menu > More Tools > Extensions in Chrome.
-   - Toggle on Developer mode (top-right corner).
+   - Toggle on Developer Mode in the top-right corner.

 2. Load the Extension:

-   - Click Load unpacked.
+   - Click on `Load unpacked`
    - Select the folder containing your extension’s manifest.json file.

 # Usage

 This extension notifies you of the number of new posts (excluding expired) since your last claimed date via the extension badge.

-When you have checked the latest updates from Reddit, click the `claimed` button to update the last claimed date.

 Currently, the extension retrieves updates every 2 hours.
 To retrieve the latest updates manually, press the `refresh` button.

+### WorkFlow

+1. **Open Free Game Findings**
+   Click the Reddit button to open [reddit.com/r/FreeGameFindings](https://www.reddit.com/r/FreeGameFindings) in a new tab.

+2. **Check and Claim Your Games**
+   Review the available games and claim any that interest you.

+3. **Update Your Claim Status**
+   After you’ve finished checking and claiming, click the **Claimed** button to record the date of your last claim.

-### Filter Setting
+### Notification Filter Setting

 To filter multiple platforms, separate each platform with a comma like so: